um-grex/grex-docs/content/english/specific-soft/r-program.md

   'lib = "/home/software/alma8/sb/opt/arch-avx512-gcc-13.2.0/r/4.5.0+mkl-2024.1/lib64/R/library"' is not writable
-Would you like to use a personal library instead? (yes/No/cancel) yes Would you like to create a personal library ‘/home/kerrache/R/x86_64-pc-linux-gnu-library/4.5’ to install packages into? (yes/No/cancel) yes
+Would you like to use a personal library instead? (yes/No/cancel) yes Would you like to create a personal library ‘/home/$USER/R/x86_64-pc-linux-gnu-library/4.5’ to install packages into? (yes/No/cancel) yes
 {{< /highlight >}}

 The message refers to a path where the base module is installed.
 As a user, you do not have write access to this directory.
 Therefore, the answers to the above questions should be __yes__ and the packages will be installed under a directory __/home/$USER/R__ under your account where you have read and write access.
 You can add all your packages as described above and they will be stored under the directory __/home/$USER/R__.
 Please keep this directory as it is if you want to keep your packages.
-If deleted, you will have to re-install again your packages.
+If deleted, you will have to re-install again all your packages.
+It is recommended to keep track on the installation process (like list of modules and packages) in case you need to reproduce the installation another time.

 {{< alert type="info" >}}
 Under the directory __/home/$USER/R/x86_64-pc-linux-gnu-library__, a sub directory named with the major version of R is created.
 For example, _4.5_ for all R versions _4.5.x_.
 {{< /alert >}}

 In the example of installing the package _tidyverse_, no additional library or module was required.
 However, on many cases, the installation of R packages requires additional modules.
 The list is, but not limited to, gsl, netcdf, hdf5, udunits, geos, proj, gdal, tbb, ... etc. Usually, the error message gives a hint to the misssing library.
 The dependencies used to install any R package are also required to be loaded when running the job.

 As an example, to install the package _rjags_, one need to load jags module in addition to R:
 {{< highlight bash >}}
 [~@yak ~]$ module load arch/avx512 gcc/13.2.0 r/4.5.0+mkl-2024.1
 [~@yak ~]$ module load jags
 [~@yak ~]$ R
 [~@yak ~]$ > Sys.setenv("DISPLAY"=":0.0")